smirfolio/MCP-tasksforge/README.md

 Install the required Python packages.

-In Celine you can ask in the AI chat to install the MCP-tasksforge directly from the repository project ´´´
+In Celine, you can ask in the AI chat to install the MCP-tasksforge directly from the repository project ´´´
- Hey Celine could you install this MCP server : @https://github.com/smirfolio/MCP-tasksforge ´´´ or manually:
+ Hey Celine could you install this MCP server: @https://github.com/smirfolio/MCP-tasksforge ´´´ or manually: